User37som/libbitcoin/How-To.md

 ```
 7c3e880e7c93a7b01506188c36a239f70b561dfa622d0aa0d8f3b7403c94017d:0
 ```
-The **output** for the new transaction is described as `address:amount`, where the amount is a number of satoshis.
+The **output** for the new transaction is formatted as `address:amount`, where the amount is a number of satoshis.
 There are 100,000 satoshis available to spend, of which this transaction will spend 45% to [Freenet](https://blockchain.info/address/1966U1pjj15tLxPXZ19U48c99EJDkdXeqb).
 ```
 1966U1pjj15tLxPXZ19U48c99EJDkdXeqb:45000
 ```